VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 One of the anticipated benefits from implementing the CQRS pattern is that it will help to manage change in a complex system.
-Having a V1 release during the CQRS journey will help the team to evaluate how the CQRS pattern and event sourcing deliver these benefits when they move forward from the V1 release to the next production release of the system.
+Having a V1 release during the CQRS journey will help the team to evaluate how the CQRS pattern and event sourcing deliver these benefits when we move forward from the V1 release to the next production release of the system.
 The following chapters will describe what happens after the V1 release.